European-XFEL/imageProcessor/doc/source/introduction.rst

    :scale: 60 %
    :align: center

-   :numref:`Fig. %s <fig-editor>`: Configuration Editor of the autocorrelator device.
+   Configuration Editor of the autocorrelator device.

 The camera device proding the image of th ebeam profile should be set in the key **input.connectedOutputChannels** of the autocorrelator